Booting from GPT

 General Comments: EFI vs. BIOS

 The EFI specification includes an EFI System Partition (ESP) as a storage place for EFI boot loaders, drivers, and other files.
 Thus, if you intend to boot a disk using an EFI-based computer, you should create an ESP.
-Different sources suggest different sizes, but 100-200 MiB seems to be the range.
-If you intend to boot multiple Linux distributions in EFI mode and use the ELILO boot loader, an ESP even larger than 200 MiB might be appropriate.
+Different sources suggest different sizes, but 100-1024 MiB seems to be the range.
+(I recommend 550 MiB or up because of problems with smaller ESPs on some EFIs.)
+If you intend to boot multiple Linux distributions in EFI mode and use a Linux kernel with EFI stub support, a larger ESP makes more sense; but if you'll be storing your kernels off the ESP, a size on the small end of the range should be sufficient — if your ESP doesn't flake out with a smaller ESP.

-Many Internet sources, particularly discussion groups, include assertions that it's impossible to boot a GPT disk on a BIOS computer.
-This is nonsense—or at least, it's true only of certain OSes.
+Many Internet sources, particularly discussion groups, assert that it's impossible to boot a GPT disk on a BIOS computer.
+This is nonsense — or at least, it's true only of certain OSes.
 Windows, in particular, is behind the times on this score, as described shortly.
 I personally have successfully booted both Linux and FreeBSD on GPT-only computers with BIOSes.
 For the truly adventurous, it's even possible to get Mac OS running on GPT disks on conventional hardware, although this configuration is unsupported by Apple and may even be illegal.
-UEFI DUET, as already noted, can be used to boot any UEFI-capable OS, Windows included, on BIOS-based hardware.
+DUET, as already noted, can be used to boot any UEFI-capable OS, Windows included, on BIOS-based hardware.
 That said, there are some rare BIOS/GPT conflicts; see my Legacy BIOS Issues with GPT page for details.

 BIOS-based computers, whether they use MBR or GPT, rely on a boot loader in the first sector of the disk to help get the computer booted.
 In fact, the first 440 bytes of the MBR data structure are devoted to this boot loader.
 DOS and Windows place a very simplistic boot loader in this space.
-Other OSes and third-party utilities enable placing more sophisticated boot loaders in the MBR, although these boot loaders usually rely on multiple stages—the boot loader code loads a secondary boot loader that's located elsewhere, and that boot loader may even load a third stage.
+Other OSes and third-party utilities enable placing more sophisticated boot loaders in the MBR, although these boot loaders usually rely on multiple stages — the MBR boot loader code loads a secondary boot loader that's located elsewhere, and that boot loader may even load a third stage.
 In principle, these boot loaders can work just fine when the MBR is in fact a GPT protective MBR.
-In practice, the boot loader needs to be GPT-aware in order to work.
+In practice, the boot loader usually needs to be GPT-aware in order to work.
 The GRUB 2 boot loader, when used on a GPT disk, works best when you to have a BIOS Boot Partition (GPT fdisk code EF02) on the disk.
 Most boot loaders, including the patched versions of GRUB Legacy (version 0.97) that include GPT support, don't require a BIOS Boot Partition.
-If you do need it, the BIOS Boot Partition can be quite small—perhaps as small as 32 KiB, although I recommend making it 100-200 KiB, if possible, and if you align your partitions to 1 MiB boundaries, 1 MiB is the logical size.
+If you do need it, the BIOS Boot Partition can be quite small — sometimes as small as 32 KiB, although I've seen reports that some configurations require more space than this — sometimes over 1 MiB.
+If you align your partitions to 1 MiB boundaries, 1 or 2 MiB is the logical size.

 I've seen a few Web pages that suggest that booting from beyond the 2 TiB mark is iffy on BIOS-based systems.
 I haven't investigated this issue in detail, but I recommend creating the BIOS Boot Partition and any OS boot partitions below the 2 TiB mark.
 If necessary, create a small partition to hold the /boot directory below the 2 TiB mark.